mcoolsce/eMLP/README.md

 # Examples
-Templates of scripts to train and use the model are located in the `emlp/examples/` directory.
+Templates of scripts and jupyter notebooks to train and use the model are located in the `emlp/examples/` directory.

 # Reference